 Many people see driving with suspended license as a minor offense but Florida courts do not see it that way.
 Typical punishments include more than $1000 in fines, car impoundment, and even jail time.
 In Florida, receiving three convictions for driving with a suspended license within a five-year time span will cause you to be classified as a habitual traffic offender subjecting you to harsher penalties.
 Driving on a suspended license is a felony offense and is punishable by up to five years in prison and a $5,000 fine.

 It is very important to know that you can only be guilty of driving with a suspended license if you were aware that your license was suspended.
-Often the DMV has neglected to tell people that their license have has suspended.
+Often the DMV has neglected to tell people that their license has been suspended.
 They may claim to have mailed a notice when it was never received by the driver.

 Dealing with the Florida DMV is a bizarre process involving a maze of bureaucratic steps.
 The laws are practically unknown and often don’t make sense.
 In cases of driving with a suspended license, there are often many procedures to work through.
 The Law Office of John M. Howe can represent you before the DMV and explain your situation.
 Mr. Howe regularly works through bureaucracy and guides clients toward re-establishing their driving privileges.